Berks County: Atlas of Early Landowners of Berks County

 Click on the township of your choice below.
 Once the images are loaded, they can be enlarged by clicking on them.
 If an image doesn’t enlarge, right-click on it and choose “Open Image in New Tab.”
 When it is opened in a new tab, you will be able to zoom in.

 While the map in the Library of Congress, is in the public domain the images we have taken belong to us and are not to be used for commercial use.
 For those wishing to use them for personal use (including illustrating a family history you are working on), we give permission to use them, but we would appreciate attribution to Ancestor Tracks.
 It takes much time and effort to locate, process, edit, and post these and the many other county images we have posted, so we appreciate this courtesy.

 Upper Bern Township

 In addition to our Warrantee Atlas, there are several other maps showing the history and landowners of the county.
 The following is a map showing Berks Co. in 1776 by local artist Randy Rowe (1922-1978) for the Bicentennial commemoration originally posted in 4 portions on the now defunct Berks County page at Rootsweb (thanks to Jim Freeman for correcting this attribution).
 We have combined the 4 sections and are posting it with permission.
 Click on the small image below to see the details—it is a large map so it may take some time to load.
-It can be enlarged by clicking on the image and then clicking on it again, and it may be saved to your computer by right-clicking and selecting “Save Image As…”
+It can be enlarged by right-clicking on the image an then choosing “Open Link in New Tab” from the drop-down menu, and then using the + sign to zoom in.
+It may also be saved to your computer by right-clicking and selecting “Save Image As…”